Causal Sufficiency and Necessity Improves Chain-of-Thought Reasoning: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated impressive advancements in complex reasoning tasks, significantly attributed to the adoption of Chain-of-Thought (CoT).
-CoT prompting guides models to generate intermediate reasoning steps, thereby enhancing performance in areas such as arithmetic problem-solving and commonsense reasoning \citep{openai2025learning, deepseekai2025deepseekr1incentivizingreasoningcapability}.
+CoT prompting guides models to generate intermediate reasoning steps, thereby enhancing performance in areas such as arithmetic problem-solving and commonsense reasoning \citep{openai2025learning, deepseekai2025deepseekr1incentivizingreasoningcapability,cheng2025empowering}.
 Despite these improvements, CoT reasoning faces two fundamental challenges: \textbf{(i) Sufficiency}: ensuring that the generated intermediate steps comprehensively support the conclusion \citep{sprague2024cot,allemang2024increasing,li2024openai}, and \textbf{(ii) Necessity}: identifying which steps are indispensable for the soundness of the final answer \citep{chen2024not,team2025kimi}.
 Figure~\ref{fig:background} illustrates three common reasoning patterns frequently observed in LLMs, exemplified here using a GSM-8k~\citep{cobbe2021training} question: (1) \textit{Sufficient but Unnecessary}, where redundant steps reduce reasoning efficiency; (2) \textit{Necessary but Insufficient}, in which incomplete reasoning fails to reach the correct answer; and (3) \textit{Sufficient and Necessary}, the ideal case that balances correctness and conciseness.
-These examples underscore the importance of addressing reasoning inefficiencies---particularly the phenomenon of ``overthinking'', where excessive reasoning steps may not only fail to help, but can hinder the model’s performance.
+These examples highlight the impact of reasoning inefficiencies—especially ``overthinking'', where unnecessary steps may hinder rather than help model performance.

 Recent research on Chain-of-Thought (CoT) reasoning has addressed \textbf{Sufficiency} by introducing strategies such as self-consistency decoding \citep{wang2022self} and iterative refinement methods like Self-Refine \citep{madaan2023self}, aiming to ensure intermediate steps comprehensively support final answers \citep{jaech2024openai,qwq2024,deepseekai2025deepseekr1incentivizingreasoningcapability}.
 Concurrently, efforts targeting \textbf{Necessity} have developed pruning techniques, such as addressing the ``overthinking'' by reducing the token length \citep{chen2024not, luo2025o1}.
 Chain-of-Draft prompting \citep{xu2025chain} and identify critical reasoning steps \citep{cui2025stepwise}, to reduce redundancy in reasoning paths \citep{munkhbat2025self, wu2024comparative, sun2024fast, pal2024hint}.
 However, none have utilized rigorous mathematical analyses based on sufficient and necessary conditions~\citep{pearl2009causality} to evaluate and prune reasoning paths.
 These methods predominantly rely on correlation-based metrics (e.g., attention weights, likelihood scores, or ablation accuracy), which may misleadingly associate frequent or prominent steps with correctness without verifying true causal impact \citep{ashwani2024cause}.
 Consequently, correlation alone is insufficient for reliably distinguishing genuinely necessary or sufficient reasoning steps, highlighting the need for causal frameworks to rigorously assess their logical contributions.